Grant Anderson, P.E.

 Mr. Johnson has more than 15 years experience in a wide range of professional Accounting and Finance leadership positions.
 Prior to joining Paragon Mr. Johnson spent three years at Raytheon Corporation in the Raytheon Missile Systems business unit where he maintained responsibility for the $4B+ Income Statement and was the lead interface for internal Earned Value Management Systems (EVMS) reporting.
 Additionally Mr. Johnson worked in the Business Office as the Financial Planner of the Kinetic Energy Interceptor Program during some of its initial development and planning stages and in the Business Office of the Lockheed Martin/Raytheon Javelin Joint Venture.
 Prior to joining Raytheon Corporation, Mr. Johnson was the Assistant Controller/Finance Manager at Columbia University’s Biosphere 2 Center overseeing all the Financial Operations of the organization.
 Prior to the Biosphere 2 Center, Mr. Johnson spent several years in Big 5 Public Accounting working as an auditor for both Ernst & Young LLP and Deloitte & Touche LLP.
 Mr. Johnson holds a B.S. in Business Administration from the University of Arizona with double majors in Accounting and Finance and is also a Certified Public Accountant.

-Mr. Finger maintains the technical excellence of the company’s Life Support and Thermal Control products through the diligent application of innovation, value-added program gate reviews, efficient procedures, coordination between engineering and other internal and external organizations, and the evaluation and selection of tools, personnel, and training.
-He previously served as the Inspiration Mars ECLSS Technical Lead and was responsible for the on-time delivery of prototype life support subsystems, hardware, and data products.
-Other significant roles at Paragon include Director of Advanced Concepts and Business Development, Commercial Crew Transport–Air Revitalization System (CCT-ARS) Project Manager, and ECLSS technical lead on the Excalibur Almaz and the Rocketplane Kistler programs.
+As the VP of Engineering at Paragon Space Development Corporation, Mr. Finger provides technical leadership and balanced oversight of the Engineering Development process for the company’s flight programs and emerging technologies.
+Mr. Finger received a B.S. and M.S. in Aerospace Engineering from the University of Florida.
+A 14 year Paragon veteran, Mr. Finger and his Engineering Leadership team maintain the technical excellence of the company’s and Life Support and Thermal Control products.
+Other previous roles at Paragon include Director of Advanced Concepts, Commercial Crew Transport–Air Revitalization System Project Manager, and ECLSS Chief Engineer on the Inspiration Mars and the Rocketplane Kistler programs.
 Prior to joining Paragon, Mr. Finger served as the ECLSS Manager for Bigelow Aerospace where he led a lean team of engineers and technicians that developed ECLSS for commercial human spaceflight vehicles.
-During his time at Bigelow, the team successfully launched the first two long-duration inflatable spacecraft into low earth orbit.
-Mr. Finger previously served as the International Space Station (ISS) Sustaining Engineering (SE) Program Manager for Honeywell where he managed ISS SE activities related to the support of company flight hardware and systems aboard ISS.
-He also previously served as an ECLSS design engineer for Hamilton Sundstrand at the Johnson Space Center (JSC) and the Dynamac Corporation at the Kennedy Space Center (KSC).
-Mr. Finger received a B.S. and M.S. in Aerospace Engineering from the University of Florida.
+During that time, the team successfully launched the world’s first two long-duration inflatable habitat prototypes into low earth orbit.
+Prior positions include International Space Station (ISS) Sustaining Engineering (SE) Program Manager for Honeywell where he managed ISS SE activities related to the support of company flight hardware and systems aboard ISS and ECLSS design engineer for Hamilton Sundstrand at the Johnson Space Center (JSC).